gurki/vivid/README.md

     srgb ← index, lrgb, xyz
     xyz ← adobe, lab, srgb

+### Gamma Correction
+When someone talks about `RGB` colors, it's not clear at all what he's actually refering to. `RGB` simply encodes red, green and blue components with values in a certain range.
+How those values are to be interpreted is a whole different story.
+What working space is the color in?
+Maybe it's linearized?
+Does it use gamma correction?
+If so, what sort?

+If you have no idea what I'm talking about, don't worry - I didn't either a couple weeks ago :).
+There is a great article from John Novak on this topic [^1], where he goes into the caveats of gamma correction and its implications.
+Give it a read, it'll grant you some interesting insights!

+Now, the `vivid::Color` class assumes a `sRGB` working space.
+While this doesn't matter for `HSV` and `HSL` conversions, moving to `XYZ` relies on this.
+If you want to use this library to do some image processing, consider using the low-level API and the strongly typed `srgb_t` and linearized `lrgb_t` classes.

 ### Working Spaces

-    Note: You can use this library as high- or low-level as you like!

 <details><summary>Click to expand section</summary><p>

-The `Color` class assumes a default `sRGB` working space.
-Specifically, the conversion between `RGB` and `XYZ` applies `sRGB` compounding and inverse compounding.
-You can however extend this freely and work with custom color spaces using the low-level API.
-If you have no idea what I just said, don't worry - I didn't either a couple weeks ago :).

 ```cpp
 //  manual wide-gamut rgb to xyz conversion